Kisutora/KisuTweaks/README.md

 The changelog is pretty huge so let's crack on, shall we!

 # Creature Stage
-### General:
-- Extended length of the stage slightly
-  >📝Creature Stage always felt just a little too short, so we increase it just a little.
 ### Consequence:
 >📝Reduced cooldowns.
 Let your consequence abilities shine!
 - 🟢**Siren Song**